PaddlePaddle/PaddleHelix/developer_guide.md

     4.1.
 LinearRNA

     The source code of LinearRNA is at "./c/pahelix/toolkit/linear_rna/linear_rna".
 You could modify it for your needs.
-Then remember to return to the root directory of the repository, call scripts below to re-compile (please ensure there are `cmake >= 3.6` and `g++ >= 4.8` on your machine):
+Then remember to return to the root directory of the repository, run scripts below to re-compile (please ensure there are `cmake >= 3.6` and `g++ >= 4.8` on your machine):

     ```bash
     sh scripts/prepare.sh